softfantasy/softfantasy/README.md

 ✔️ Very strong knowledge of modern Frontend frameworks such as React, Angular, Vue, etc. </br>
 ✔️ Developed front-end for a wide range of fully responsive webpages using Modern UI libraries</br>
-✔️ Material UI, MDBReact, Ant Design, React Bootstrap, Angular Material Design, ng-bootstrap, Vuetify, etc. </br>
+✔️ Material UI, MDB Pro React, Ant Design, React Bootstrap, Angular Material Design, ng-bootstrap, Vuetify, etc. </br>
 ✔️ Modern CSS frameworks such as Tailwind CSS, Bootstrap, Bulma CSS </br>
 ✔️ Created back-end api that will add utility to everything the front-end designer creates </br>
 ✔️ Using Backend frameworks such as Node, Laravel, CodeIgniter, Django, etc. </br>
-✔️ Worked with databases such as MySQL, Sqlite, MongoDB and so on </br>
+✔️ Worked with databases such as MySQL, Sqlite, MongoDB, Oracle and so on </br>
 ✔️ Delivered high quality and user rich solutions on time </br>
 ✔️ Worked in large development teams as a team leader </br>